Future of Housing

-Although, it is probably the most enthusiastic option, but the same was said a long time ago for man landing on the moon.
+Although, it is probably the most enthusiastic option, the same was said a long time ago for man landing on the moon.
 In space exploration, yearly advancements are able to be seen.
-On the other hand, the likes of Elon Musk and Richard Branson experimenting with the idea of space tourism within the next few years, the possibility of human settlement in the space cannot be discounted.
+On the other hand, the likes of Elon Musk and Richard Branson experimenting with the idea of space tourism within the next few years, the possibility of human settlement in space cannot be discounted.

 According to studies conducted by Russia between the years 2007 and 2011, the Mars crew considered the psychosomatic challenges to settle in space.
 With the isolation simulations carried out in a spacecraft it was revealed that after 520 days, four of the six members developed psychiatric problems, including depression and sleep disorders.
 So, to deal with frustrations and isolations, researchers decided that astronauts would need coping strategies.
 If overcoming such issues are able to be managed in the coming years, it would be fascinating to understand the dynamic forces of society.

 With the growing population, the need for energy and food is also increasing.
 The steps required to make sure that the families can live in an era of self-sustenance is essential to understand for the well-being of the Future of Housing.
 Several ideas on how houses can be made to benefit the eco-system include: